Ilex vomitoria: Habitat and range

-I. vomitoria occurs in the United States from the Eastern Shore of Virginia south to Florida and west to Oklahoma and Texas.
-A disjunct population occurs in the Mexican state of Chiapas.
-It generally occurs in coastal areas in well-drained sandy soils, and can be found on the upper edges of brackish and salt marshes, sandy hammocks, coastal sand dunes, inner-dune depressions, sandhills, maritime forests, nontidal forested wetlands, well-drained forests and pine flatwoods.
+I. vomitoria occurs in the southeastern and south-central United States from the Eastern Shore of Virginia south to Florida and west to Oklahoma and Texas.
+It is also native to Cuba, and a disjunct population occurs in the southern Mexican state of Chiapas.
+It generally occurs in coastal areas in well-drained, sandy soils, and can be found on the upper edges of brackish and salt marshes, sandy hammocks, coastal sand dunes, inner-dune depressions, sandhills, maritime forests, nontidal forested wetlands, well-drained forests, and pine flatwoods.

 Ecology

-The fruit are an important food for many birds, including Florida duck, American black duck, mourning dove, ruffed grouse, bobwhite quail, wild turkey, northern flicker, sapsuckers, cedar waxwing, eastern bluebird, American robin, gray catbird, northern mockingbird, and white-throated sparrow.
-Mammals that eat the fruit include nine-banded armadillo, American black bear, gray fox, raccoon and skunks.
+The fruit are an important food for many birds, including the mottled duck, American black duck, mourning dove, ruffed grouse, bobwhite quail, wild turkey, northern flicker, sapsuckers, cedar waxwing, eastern bluebird, American robin, gray catbird, northern mockingbird, and white-throated sparrow.
+Mammals that eat the fruit include nine-banded armadillo, American black bear, gray fox, raccoon, and skunk.
 The foliage and twigs are browsed by white-tailed deer.

 Cultivation and uses

 Human consumption

-Some Native American tribes brew the leaves and stems to create an herbal tea, commonly called black drink.
-Historically the ceremonial consumption often included vomiting, and Europeans deduced that yaupon caused it (hence the Latin name - Ilex vomitoria).
-The active ingredients, like those of the related yerba mate and guayusa plants, are caffeine, theobromine, and theophylline; the vomiting may have resulted from the great quantities in which they drank the beverage, coupled with fasting.
+Some Native American tribes, particularly in the Southeast, brewed the leaves and stems of Yaupon to make a ceremonial beverage known as the "black drink."
+These rituals often involved vomiting as a form of spiritual or physical purification—not because the plant itself was emetic.
+Early European observers misunderstood this practice and mistakenly concluded that Yaupon caused vomiting, hence the Latin name - Ilex vomitoria.
+In reality, the active compounds in Yaupon—caffeine, theobromine, and theophylline—are the same as those found in its South American relatives, yerba mate and guayusa.
+Any vomiting likely resulted from the ceremonial context, which involved drinking large volumes while fasting, rather than from the plant's inherent properties.

-Native Americans may have also used the infusion as a laxative.
+Some theorize that Native Americans may have also used the infusion as a laxative.
 Ilex vomitoria usage by colonists for tea making and for medicinal uses in the Carolinas is documented by the early 18th century.
 In the English-speaking colonies, it was known variously as cassina, yaupon tea, Indian tea, Carolina tea, and Appalachian tea.
-Recently, the process of drying the leaves for consumption has been adopted by modern Americans, and yaupon is now commercially available.
+In the 21st century, the process of drying the leaves for consumption has gained newfound popularity, and yaupon is now commercially available.